-My grandfather Arsenio Jacquez has a rare close bond with the Tarahumara people in his region.
+Our abuelo Arsenio Jacquez had a rare close bond with the Tarahumara people in his region.
 For decades, he was an interpreter for them in his town Carichi, Chihuahua and the surrounding areas.
 If they needed a translator at the hospital or city hall, they called him, because he spoke both Spanish and Rarámuri, the Tarahumara language, fluently.

 This was very rare.
 Many people in the state of Chihuahua (Chihuahuenses), know some words in Rarámuri but were not exposed to the indigenous community enough to learn beyond the basics.

-My grandfather, however, began interacting with the community at a very young age.
+Arsenio began interacting with the community at a very young age.
 Growing up, he would accompany his father to the depths of the Sierra canyons where the Tarahumara live to trade and do business with them.
-While my great-grandfather inspected the goats and cattle he intended to buy from the Tarahumara, my grandfather Arsenio played with the children.
-My grandfather says they exchanged words and ran around.
-Then, when he got older and became proficient in the language, my grandpa took on a bigger role in executing the transactions.
-This would eventually become a part of his life as a rancher.
+While our great-grandfather inspected the goats and cattle he intended to buy from the Tarahumara, our grandfather Arsenio exchanged language with the children.

-I witnessed this bond up close.
-Growing up, I would visit my grandparents on their farm in Mexico each summer and I remember the many visits he received from Tarahumaras, who were passing through town or were there for work.
+We witnessed this bond up close.
+Growing up, we would visit my grandparents on their farm in Mexico each summer and remember the many visits he received from Tarahumaras, who were passing through town or were there for work.

 Often, they would bring him pinole as a gift.
 This food is a staple in their diet.
 It’s made out of maize (or corn, as most people know it).
 The dried maize is ground and mixed with spices, such as cinnamon.
 Sometimes chia seeds or sweeteners, such a piloncillo (unrefined whole cane sugar) are added.
 It is absolutely delicious!

-My grandfather also took us to visit them.
-I remember riding in the back of his 1977 Ford F-150, along with all my cousins, and going deep into the canyons to visit one of his old friends.
+Our grandfather also took us to visit.
+We remember riding in the back of his 1977 Ford F-150, along with all our cousins, and going deep into the canyons to visit one of his old friends.
 The family lived in an adobe home with cement floors.
 They offered us freshly-made pinole with milk and for my grandfather, tesgüino (a homemade corn beer).

-I will treasure memories like these forever.
-I will also treasure my grandfather, who chose to embrace, without reservation, a different culture and made the effort to learn a new language that opened his eyes to a new world.
+We will treasure memories like these forever.
+We will also treasure our abuelo who chose to embrace, without reservation, a different culture.